-We have done a performance analysis of parallel MDS (SMACOF) and parallel GTM by using a 20K PubChem dataset having 166 dimensions, and measured the correlation of MDS and GTM results for a 100K PubChem dataset.
+We have performed performance analysis of parallel MDS (SMACOF) and parallel GTM discussed above by using 20K PubChem dataset having 166 dimensions and measured correlation of MDS and GTM results for a 100K PubChem dataset.
 For this performance measurement, we have used our modern cluster systems (Cluster-C, Cluster-E, and Cluster-F) as shown in Appendix.

-Parallel MDS: Figure 4 shows the performance comparisons for 20K PubChem data with respect to decomposition methods for the $N \times N$ matrices with 32, 64, and 128 cores in Cluster-E and Cluster-C. A significant characteristic of those plots in Figure 4 is that skewed data decompositions (such as $p \times 1$ or $1 \times p$ , which decompose by row-base or column-base), are always worse in performance than balanced data decompositions (such as $m \times n$ block decomposition which m and n are as similar as possible).
-There're several reasons for these results.
-One reason it might be the cache line effect that affects cache reusability.
-In general, balanced block decompositions show better cache reusability (less cache misses) than the skewed ones (Bae, 2008)(Qiu & Fox, Data Mining on Multicore Clusters, 2008).
-Also, the difference of overhead in message passing mechanism for different data decompositions, specially for calculating B(X), is another possibility for the results in the Figure 4.
+Parallel MDS: Figure 4 shows the performance comparisons for 20K PubChem data with respect to decomposition methods for the $N \times N$ matrices with 32, 64, and 128 cores in Cluster-E and Cluster-C. A significant characteristic of those plots in Figure 4 is that skewed data decompositions, such as $p \times 1$ or $1 \times p$ , which decompose by row-base or column-base, are always worse in performance than balanced data decompositions, such as $m \times n$ block decomposition which m and n are as similar as possible.
+There might be several reasons of the performance results in Figure 4.
+First, one of the reasons might be cache line effect that affects cache reusability, and generally balanced block decomposition shows better cache reusability so that it occurs less cache misses than the skewed decompositions (Bae, 2008)(Qiu & Fox, Data Mining on Multicore Clusters, 2008).
+The difference of overhead in message passing mechanism for different data decompositions, specially for computing B(X), is another reason for the results in the Figure 4.